AuroraLantean/SolanaAnchorDemo2/README.md

 See the test file at ./tests/abc.ts

-if you uncomment any of those lines below and run the test again
+if you uncomment any of those lines below at line 18 and 19, and run the test again
 ```
   //log2('here log2');
   //console.log('bn(3):', bn(3));